 A Look at the Numbers

-The numbers all demonstrate that tourism is a growth sector.
+The numbers all demonstrate that tourism businesses are a growth sector.
 The industry contributes $34 billion to the economy each year.
 There were 3.7 million international visitors in 2017 and each spent an average of $3,190 per trip.
 Of those visitors, the majority came from Australia, but there was growth in visitors from both the United States and the United Kingdom of over 10 per cent.

 After the huge growth in 2014 and 2015, the industry is expected to grow by 2.7 per cent per annum over the next ten years.
 Just the growth in visitors, up 5 per cent in 2017, means there will be continued opportunities for new enterprises.